How To Get Employees Back to the Office – The Short Answer

 If you want to create a workstation that your employees prefer to the one they left at home, it’s time to consider a triple display setup.
 If all laptops support USB-C (with video and charging), start with the Plugable UD-ULTC4K.
 It offers 100W charging and lets you extend your display across as many as three 4K 60Hz screens—HDMI, DisplayPort, or a mix of both.
 It also has 13 ports in total so even after you plug in every peripheral possible, there’s still a spot to charge your phone.

-Buy the Plugable Dual 4K Display HDMI or DisplayPort Universal Docking Station
+Buy the Plugable Universal Docking Station for Dual 4K Monitors

-Buy the Plugable USB-C Triple 4K Display Docking Station
+Buy the Plugable USB-C Triple 4K Monitor Docking Station with 100W Laptop Charging

 You’ll Need a Bigger Desk – The Most Expensive, but Not by That Much Option

 Budget be damned, you’re building a desk here.
 And every good desk deserves four screens.
 For the record, when we say this option isn’t that much more expensive, we’re only referring to the docking station.
 What you connect to it is between you and accounting.

 If you want the absolute best in power and performance, you want to consider a Thunderbolt docking station.
 Be sure to ensure the dock is Thunderbolt Certified, and not just Thunderbolt compatible (that’s how they get you).

 The best hardware for getting employees back to the office is the Plugable TBT4-UDZ.
 This Thunderbolt 4 dock extends across up to four screens, each up to 4K 60Hz.
 It also provides 16x ports to power productivity, and 100W charging all connected through a single Thunderbolt 4 cable.
 And as enticing as four screens might be, the TBT4-UDZ also works wonderfully with a triple or dual display setup.